UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 results in a copy that is aware where it was obtained from, so that it knows where to send/receive new committed edits.
 In order to do this,
-first click the green button that says "Code" on your GitHub repo, and choose to copy the URL from the HTTPS tab.
+first click the green button that says `Code` on your GitHub repo, and choose to copy the URL from the HTTPS tab.

 *The green “Code” drop-down menu contains the remote address (URL) corresponding to the location of the remote GitHub repository.*